 Boursin Mashed Potatoes

-- 2 lbs gold potatoes, peeled and quartered Look for “gold,” “Yukon gold,” “yellow,” or “butter” potatoes
+- 2 pounds gold potatoes, peeled and quartered Look for “gold,” “Yukon gold,” “yellow,” or “butter” potatoes

 - 1 cup water